oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 Save the ID for later.

 For this example, Auth0 will also be used for role management.
 JHipster applications are generated with authorization based on two roles that can be assigned to the user: `ROLE_USER` and `ROLE_ADMIN`.
-Create those roles in Auth0:
+Create these roles in Auth0:

 ```shell
 autho0 roles create